Philosophy, Computing, and Artificial Intelligence

 Perceptron

-According to one recent estimate, in the average male human brain there are 86 billion neurons.
+According to an estimate in 2009, the average male human brain has 86 billion neurons.

 Perceptron Neurons